Aerojet M-1: Prototypes

 Over the three-year lifetime of the project, a total of eight combustion chambers were built (two of them uncooled test units), eleven gas generators, four oxygen pumps, as well as four hydrogen pumps that were in the process of being completed.

 Scaled down models of the pumps were used during design/development to 1963.

 Description

 The M-1 used the gas-generator cycle, burning some of its liquid hydrogen and oxygen in a small combustor to provide hot gases for running the fuel pumps.
 In the case of the M-1, the hydrogen and oxygen turbopumps were completely separate, each using their own turbine, rather than running both off a common power shaft.
-The hydrogen and oxygen pumps were some of the most powerful ever built at the time, producing 75,000 horsepower for the former, and 27000 hp for the latter.
+The hydrogen and oxygen pumps were some of the most powerful ever built at the time, producing 75000 hp for the former, and 27000 hp for the latter.